lambdapioneer/rollercoaster/docs/walkthrough.md

 ```

 If you receive a version number, Docker is installed.
+We tested this guide with Docker version 20.10.2.
 If you get an error, please install Docker on your system.

 Run: